Kachi-Awaji/GIT-intro/Lesson-2.md

 ## Working With The Terminal
 A terminal (also called a shell) is a program that lets you work with command-line programs.
-Think of it as a mediator, or house boy, waiting for you to give a command to execute.
+Think of it as a robot waiting for you to give it a command to execute.
+You give it programs to execute by typing in commands.

 The Git Bash shell is a special terminal designed to work with Windows.
 Below is a short tutorial to get you started using it.